pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 ## Initialization

-The code starts by clearing the workspace (were the variables are stored), closing all open figures, and adding the paths to subdirectories required in this demonstration.
+The code starts by clearing the workspace (were the variables are stored), closing all open figures, and adding the paths to subdirectories required in this demo.

 ```matlab
 clear, close all